SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ![](/images/zg_050.png)

 Extra Inputs:
-* **Specular and Roughness strength**: they try to simulate the Principled BSDF shader's settings of the same name.
+* **Specular and Roughness strength**: All shaders have them.
+They try to simulate the Principled BSDF shader's settings of the same name, but don't work in exactly the same way.

+  The .gr2 Add-on's modern shaders, instead of using Blender's Glossy shader or the Principled BSDF one (save in one specific case) to produce glossiness, replicate the way SWTOR calculates it and adds it to the diffuse color before feeding it to a diffuse shader (which is one of the reasons baking textures with them requires presents some problems).

+  As I don't fully understand how it works yet and whether producing a PBR specular/roughness-like through it is doable or not while keeping it identical with default values, what I've done is something that *looks like* such functionality by using the roughness strength input to both feed Blender's Glossy BSDF shader's roughness input and crossfade its results with the original SWTOR shading system.

+  So, instead of the standard roughness range between 0 and 1, here 1 means SWTOR's "natural" results.
+Most of these extras assume that 1 means default SWTOR-like.

+  As for the specular strength input, it just multiplies the SWTOR-type specular by it, 1 being the game's original look.
 * **Emission Strength**: for turning control panels, capital ship windows, gear's glowy bits and others decidedly incandescent!
 * **Normal Strength**: raised above 1.0, it emphasizes objects's surface relief, if in a somewhat wonky way.
-It doesn't work terribly great on solid surface objects, but in characters it provides a very striking "**League of Legends: Arcane**" look (which in the series was achieved through hand-painted textures), so, we suspect it's going to be a favorite.
+It doesn't work terribly great on solid surface objects, but in characters it provides a very striking "**League of Legends: Arcane**" look (which in the series was achieved through hand-painted textures), so, I suspect it's going to be a favorite.
 * **Transparency**: this is a global material transparency factor, unrelated to its opacity map.
 Its main mission is to allow us to invisibilize a part of an object, such as the feet of a Player Character that has been turned into a single mesh and happens to be poking through its boots.
 * **Complexion Gamma**: to contrast a character's complexion texturemap without the need to switch its Color Space to sRGB or interpose some color correction node.
 * **Scar Gamma, Color and Normal Strength**, to adjust scars and age maps just the way we want them.